How to do Side Crow Pose (Parsva Bakasana)

 2. As you do this, your left elbow comes under your left hip and your right elbow comes under your left knee.
 These are your points of support.

-3. Keep bringing your body weight forward into your hands.
+3. Keep bringing your body weight forward onto your hands.

 5. Once they do, keep your feet active and toes engaged.